 The holidays are over, and this can only mean one thing - the dreaded January exams are just around the corner.

 However, while the January exams bring a fair share of doom, gloom, stress, and panic, they don’t need to.
-I like to make things simple, so let’s break down studying for exams to a more manageable concept: it’s just reinforcing a bunch of stuff you’ve already learned (hopefully).
+I like to make things simple, so let’s break down studying for exams into a more manageable concept: it’s just reinforcing a bunch of stuff you’ve already learned (hopefully).

 And with the right approach, you can make this whole process a lot more manageable.
 Well, we’ve been through the exam mill our fair share of times, and we’ve picked up a collection of pretty great tips along the way.

-Here are some top tips for studying for the January exams.
+Here are some top tips for studying for the January exams

 1. Organise your space and time